Plouni/smash_wav_to_pcm/Readme.md

 ## Credits
-qwertymodo is the creator of `msupcm.exe`
-jbaiter is the creator of `wav2msu.exe`
-Thealexbarney is the creator of `VGAudioCli.exe`
+qwertymodo is the creator of `msupcm.exe` Thealexbarney is the creator of `VGAudioCli.exe`